johnnyreilly/typescript-go-considered-brilliant/README.md

 Considering how much more work it is to execute a dynamic language like JavaScript than to execute a pre-compiled native binary, if anything it's amazing that the switch to native isn't a larger difference.
 This shows how much work has gone into V8, the JavaScript engine used by Node.js, to execute JavaScript very effectively.

-It is possible to run write JavaScript programs that do work in parallel today, but the APIs to do this efficiently are things like the low-level [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer), where you are now dealing with the raw bytes.
+It is possible to write JavaScript programs that do work in parallel today, but the APIs to do this efficiently are things like the low-level [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer), where you are now dealing with the raw bytes.
 There is a Stage 1 proposal to add ["Shared Structs"](https://github.com/tc39/proposal-structs?tab=readme-ov-file#shared-structs) to JavaScript - if this progresses it will be interesting to see JavaScript programs more easily benefit from using multiple cores.

 There are still many benefits to using JavaScript for other tasks.
 Just some of the benefits: